Echoxu101/Meshy---Jobs/README.md

-# 🚀 Join Meshy – The #1 3D GenAI platform, trusted by millions worldwide.
+# 🚀 Join Meshy – The #1 3D GenAI platform
+trusted by millions worldwide.
 The ONLY 3D AI tool featured in A16Z's 2024 AI Tools Survey.

 Shape the Future of 3D Creativity, Together with Meshy.